JNRowe/upoints/doc/merlin.rst

 which states the longest baseline in the array is Cambridge to Knocking at 217 kM, and also that the shortest baseline is between the Jodrell Bank site and Pickmere at 11.2 kM.
-The :class:`~upoints.point.Point` object's :meth:`~upoints.point.Point.distance` method can calculate these distances for us quite simply::
+The :class:`~upoints.point.Point` object’s :meth:`~upoints.point.Point.distance` method can calculate these distances for us quite simply::

     >>> '%.3f kM' % MERLIN['Cambridge'].distance(MERLIN['Knocking'])